2008 Nepalese presidential election

 Indirect presidential elections were held in Nepal in July 2008.
 The first round of voting was held on 19 July, with a run-off on 21 July.
-The Nepalese Constituent Assembly (CA) elected in April 2008 elected a new president and vice-president after the Fifth Amendment to the Interim Constitution was passed on 14 July.
+The 1st Nepalese Constituent Assembly (CA) elected in April 2008 elected a new president and vice-president after the Fifth Amendment to the Interim Constitution was passed on 14 July.
 This would be the first President to be elected after Nepal became a republic a few months earlier.

+Background

-In the newly passed amendment, the majority party will form the government, the CA will elect the new president on the basis of majority and a new provision that the Opposition Leader will be a member of the Constitutional Council.
-The leading political parties, Nepali Congress, Communist Party of Nepal (Maoist) and Communist Party of Nepal (United Marxist-Leninist) engaged in discussions regarding who would be the new president.
-The Nepali Congress wanted Prime Minister and interim Head of State Girija Prasad Koirala while the Communist Party of Nepal (United Marxist-Leninist) wanted its former Secretary-General Madhav Kumar Nepal as president.
-However, the Communist Party of Nepal (Maoist) wants an independent figure as president rather than party figures such as Koirala or Nepal.
-The Maoists won the most seats in the CA, though their party needs to form a coalition government with the other parties.
+Following the newly passed amendment, provisions were introduced stating that the majority party would form the government, the Constituent Assembly (CA) would elect the new president on the basis of a majority, and the Leader of the Opposition would become a member of the Constitutional Council.
+Subsequently, the leading political parties, the Nepali Congress, the Communist Party of Nepal (Maoist), and the Communist Party of Nepal (United Marxist–Leninist) engaged in discussions regarding the selection of the new president.
+The Nepali Congress supported Prime Minister and interim Head of State Girija Prasad Koirala, while the Communist Party of Nepal (United Marxist–Leninist) backed its former Secretary-General Madhav Kumar Nepal for the presidency.
+However, the Communist Party of Nepal (Maoist) advocated for an independent figure rather than party leaders such as Koirala or Nepal.
+Although the Maoists emerged as the largest party in the CA, they still needed to form a coalition government with other parties.

 Organisation

-The election is conducted by the Office of the Election Officer (OEO).
+The election was conducted by the Office of the Election Officer (OEO).
 On 16 July 2008 OEO released a voters list of 593 CA members.
-The CA was 601 seats in total, but by-elections are due in five constituencies and three CA members had not been sworn in at the time.
+The CA was 601 seats in total, but due to by-elections due in five constituencies and three CA members had not been sworn in at the time.